Skip to main content

 Research and publishing

-UWL has exciting research partnerships with the Gundersen Sports Physical Therapy residency program and the Mayo Clinic Healthcare System in La Crosse.
+UWL has exciting clinical research partnerships with the Gundersen Sports Physical Therapy residency program and the Mayo Clinic Healthcare System in La Crosse.

-If you want to become a physical therapist and become engaged in contemporary research in movement science, UW La Crosse is a really great place to be!
+If you want to become a physical therapist and become engaged in contemporary research in movement science, UW-La Crosse is a really great place to be!
 Become involved in LIMS research!

 Kudos

-Submitted on: Aug.
-19
+Submitted on: Feb.
+3

 presented